Four best-kept secrets to experiencing the Grand Canyon and finding a parking space, a pool and nightlife.

 “Ridership was up 29 percent in May, June and July in 2017,” says Laura Chastain, general manager of the Grand Canyon Chamber & Visitor’s Bureau.
 “I think us having a feed in our office showing people how crazy traffic can be has made a difference.”

 If you’re looking to cool off at the end of your day in the Grand Canyon, consider staying in Tusayan for the night.
 Each of the six hotels in town have pools, either indoor or outdoor.
 None in the park has them.
 Plus, you’ll discover more nightlife in this small town on the edge of the park from live music and TVs broadcasting sporting events to an arcade and bowling alley in the Best Western Premier Grand Canyon Squire Inn.

 Whether you take the park shuttle or drive into the park, you’ll need a park pass to get through the park's entrance.
-Tusayan has four places where you can purchase your pass: National Geographic Visitor Center, RP’s Stage Stop, Red Feather Lodge or Canyon Plaza Resort.
+Tusayan has four places where you can purchase your pass: Grand Canyon Visitor Center, RP’s Stage Stop, Red Feather Lodge or Canyon Plaza Resort.